NRCan-IETS-CE-O-HBC/HTAP-Training/HTAP-training.md

-[^Alternate Tools]: other analysis tools are very effective at analyzing HTAP output from very large sets.  - notes to be added.
+[^Alternate Tools]: Other analysis tools are very effective at analyzing HTAP output from very large runs.
+You may want to consider PowerBI (https://powerbi.microsoft.com/) or Tableau ([https://www.tableau.com](https://www.tableau.com/)).
+Traditional data analaysis platforms like Matlab & R will also prove useful if you are proficient in those tools.